MOT visibility guide

 Is stick-on mirror glass acceptable?

-It may be acceptable if secure, correctly fitted and gives a clear view.
+It may be acceptable if it is secure, correctly fitted and gives a clear view.

 Should I repair it before the test?

-Yes, especially if the damage affects visibility or the mirror is loose.
+Yes, especially if the damage affects visibility, adjustment, security or safety.